 Zoiglstuben are simple places with varying characters but the one common thing is a homey feel.
 There is often a kitchen-like atmosphere and even décor.
 Food is also generally simple with cold snacks and basic warm meals.
 It is not unusual for them to have their own in-house butcher and meats are generally of great value and quality.
 A common meal is the “Schlachtschüssel” or slaughter pot.
 The Zoiglstuben with butchers slaughter the livestock close to the opened weekend of a their Stube and serve the freshly butchered wares there.

 Zoigl snacks are tasty, great quality and inexpensive

 With limited brewing space, the Zoiglstuben are secondary businesses which are open perhaps 10-12 times a year, with places taking turn as to who is open.
-In fact, in no town is there more than one open on any given weekend.
-Consult the Zoigl calendar (www.zoiglbier.de) before venturing into the area to avoid being disappointed.
+Windischesechenbach is your best bet with there often being more than one outlet on any given weeken.
+There are also a few festival weekends where many or all are open.
+Please consult the the Zoigl calendar closely (www.zoiglbier.de) before venturing into the area to avoid being disappointed.
 In the past, finding Zoigl wasn’t so easy but today the producers are making it easier to be in the right place at the right time.